Austin-Bergstrom Airport Guide 2026: Terminals, Dining, and Tips

 Security Checkpoints

-The Barbara Jordan Terminal has three security checkpoints: two on the east side (upper and lower levels) and one on the west side (upper level).
-TSA PreCheck and CLEAR Plus lanes are available at all checkpoints.
+Three checkpoints: two on the east side (upper and lower levels) and one on the west side (upper level).
+TSA PreCheck and CLEAR Plus lanes at all three.

-Salt Lick BBQ – Located between gates 20 and 21, this Austin institution serves legendary Texas-style barbecue.
-Don’t miss the brisket, and you can even order a whole brisket to take home.
+Salt Lick BBQ — Between gates 20 and 21.
+The brisket is the draw, but you can also order a whole brisket packaged to take home.
+Lines form around mealtimes for a reason.

-The Peached Tortilla – Near gate 17, enjoy Korean steak tacos with bulgogi flavors or choose from Chinese BBQ chicken and brisket options.
+The Peached Tortilla — Near gate 17.
+Korean steak tacos with bulgogi, Chinese BBQ chicken, brisket options.
+The menu sounds eclectic but it works.

 Coffee and Quick Bites